nameisunique/Write-A-Data-Science-Blog-Post/README.md

 Use the Stack Overflow data from 2017 from Kaggle as the basis for the examination per the rubric.
 The survey itself is pretty interesting and I will use this project as a foundation to examine the results with future results.
 I did find that Kaggle also has provides a good survey data tool that was very helpful in getting an initial view of the data.

+Here are the questions that I'm looking to answer in this project:

+Main query topic: Should I stay in the US or should I go?
+I'll frame this as basically "Stay in the West" or "Go to the East"

+    1) What is the salary difference between the West and the East?
+    2) Any significant job satisfaction differences?
+    3) What is the propensity to work remotely?